ViktorMun/evaluation_app/README.md

 This application created for monitor students and put evaluations for students

+Clone repo and run on your terminal
-yarn install
+1) yarn install
-yarn compile
+2) yarn compile
-yarn start
+3) yarn start